baponkar/Third-Person-Shooter-With-Shooter-AI/README.md

 ![C# Badge](https://img.shields.io/badge/C-%23-blue)

 # Third Person Shooter Player
 ## Description : This unity packages have some dependency.
-You need to download and imported inside of this unity project's Asset folder.Where only one have external asset which is Western Pack and a mixamo character and animations.You are requested to download and put all the dependency in your project otherwise it may not work properly.
+You need to download and imported inside of this unity project's Asset folder.Where only one have external asset a mixamo character and animations.You are requested to download and put all the dependency in your project otherwise it may not work properly.

 ## Contents :
 - [x] Third Person Shooter Player(Locomotion with Jump,shoot,reload,weapon change)